moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_store.md

 ### Delete warehouse zone

-When deleting the zone to which the cells are attached, the cells are unlinked from this zone.
+When deleting the zone to which the bins are attached, the bins are unlinked from this zone.

 **Parameters**